5 Scheduling Bottlenecks

 SLA-aware scheduling takes this a step further.
 Instead of simple priority levels, the scheduler tracks each request’s deadline — for example, “this request must produce its first token within 500 ms.” The scheduler then makes admission decisions based on whether it can meet the deadline.
 If admitting a new request would cause an existing request to miss its deadline, the scheduler may defer the new request or take other action.

-The details of how serving frameworks like vLLM and SGLang implement their iteration-level schedulers – deciding which mix of prefill chunks and decode tokens to process each step – are covered in Section 8.1.
-The scheduler is the beating heart of a serving system, and getting it right has a large impact on goodput.
+The details of how serving frameworks like vLLM and SGLang implement their iteration-level schedulers — deciding which mix of prefill chunks and decode tokens to process each step — are discussed further in Chapter 8.
+The scheduler is the heart of a modern serving system, and tuning it well has a large impact on goodput.

 Preemption

 What happens when the system runs out of KV cache memory?
 With continuous batching, the scheduler is constantly admitting new requests into the batch.
 Each new request needs KV cache memory, and the existing requests’ KV caches grow with each decode step.
-Eventually, something has to give.
+If you’re lucky, requests finish before you run out of memory, freeing up space for new requests.
+If you’re not so lucky, eventually something has to give.

 Preemption is the mechanism for handling this.
-When KV cache memory is exhausted and a new high-priority request needs to be served, the scheduler can preempt one or more existing requests – suspending them and freeing their KV cache memory to make room.
-When resources become available later, the preempted requests resume.
+When KV cache memory is exhausted or if capacity for a new high-priority request needs to be created, the scheduler can preempt one or more existing requests, suspending them and freeing their KV cache memory to make room.
+When resources become available later, the preempted requests can resume.

 There are two strategies for handling the KV cache of a preempted request:

 Swap evicts the preempted request’s KV cache blocks from GPU memory to CPU memory.
 When the request resumes, the blocks are swapped back.
-This preserves the work already done – the request picks up exactly where it left off without any recomputation.
-The cost is the time to transfer data over the PCIe bus.
+This preserves the work already done, and the request picks up exactly where it left off without any recomputation.
+The cost is the time and the HBM bandwidth utilized to transfer data over the PCIe bus between the GPU and CPU.
 For a KV cache of several hundred megabytes, a swap to CPU memory at PCIe Gen5 speeds (~64 GB/s) takes a few milliseconds.
-This is usually acceptable, but the CPU needs enough free memory to hold the evicted blocks, and the PCIe bandwidth is shared with other transfers.
+This may be acceptable, but the PCIe bandwidth is shared with other transfers, so the transfer could take longer.
+In the extreme, high amounts of swapping can degrade decode performance for all requests, even the ones that aren’t preempted, harming TPOT and goodput.

 Recomputation takes a simpler but more expensive approach: discard the preempted request’s KV cache entirely.
 When the request resumes, the system reruns prefill from scratch to rebuild the KV cache.
-This frees GPU memory immediately and requires no CPU memory, but it wastes the compute that went into the original prefill plus all the KV cache entries accumulated during decode.
+This frees GPU memory immediately, requires no CPU memory, and doesn’t spend time transferring data back and forth between GPU and CPU, but it wastes the compute that went into the original prefill and the calculation of all the KV cache entries accumulated during decode so far.
 For a request with a long prompt, recomputation can be very costly.
+The extra recomputation won’t show up in MFU, but it will increase TTFT.
+In the extreme, high amounts of recomputation can cause almost all metrics to degrade.

 The choice between swap and recomputation depends on the situation.
-If the system has ample CPU memory and preemptions are brief, swapping is clearly better – you avoid redoing work.
-If CPU memory is tight or the preempted request would sit idle for a long time (making the cached data stale anyway), recomputation may be simpler and more predictable.
+If the system has ample CPU memory and preemptions are brief, swapping is better, since you avoid redoing work.
+If CPU memory is tight or the preempted request would sit idle for a long time, recomputation may be simpler and more predictable.
 Some systems use a hybrid approach: swap when possible, fall back to recomputation when CPU memory is full.

 OOM handling and graceful degradation

-- Reducing batch size: admit fewer concurrent requests, prioritizing the ones already in progress.
+• Reducing batch size: admit fewer concurrent requests, prioritizing the ones already in progress.
 New requests queue up and wait.
+Reducing concurrency can protect TPOT and goodput by avoiding repeated preemptions and their associated overhead.

-The details of how production systems handle these failure modes – and how to configure policies that balance throughput, latency, and reliability – are covered in Section 8.6.
+The details of how production systems handle these failure modes — and how to configure policies that balance throughput, latency, and reliability — are discussed further in Section 8.6.

 Putting scheduling together

 The scheduling techniques in this chapter form a stack.
 At the bottom, the batching strategy determines how requests are grouped for each forward pass.
 Continuous batching provides the foundation, keeping batch slots full at all times.
 Ragged batching eliminates padding waste within each batch.
-On top of that, chunked or disaggregated prefill manages the tension between serving new requests and making progress on existing ones.
-And the priority and preemption policies govern which requests get resources when demand exceeds supply.
+On top of that, chunked or disaggregated prefill manages the resource needs for both prefill and decode.
+And the priority and preemption policies govern which requests get resources in order to best serve the overall workload.

 None of these techniques change the model or its weights.
 They don’t reduce the number of FLOPs needed to process a token or shrink the KV cache per token.
-What they do is ensure that the FLOPs the GPU performs are useful FLOPs – not wasted on padding, not blocked by long prefills, not sitting idle while a slow request holds up the batch.
+What they do is ensure that the FLOPs the GPU performs are useful FLOPs — not wasted on padding, not blocked by long prefills, not sitting idle while a long request holds up the batch.
+Primarily, these scheduling techniques increase MFU and concurrency, which in turn improves latency and throughput.
 In the next chapter, we’ll turn to techniques that operate on individual requests: optimizing the attention computation, managing the KV cache efficiently, and breaking the one-token-at-a-time constraint of autoregressive decoding.

 5.5 Further Reading